Valentino joins growing band of fur-free designers | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-ROME, May 19 — Valentino has become the latest fashion powerhouse to abandon real fur, in a move welcomed today by Italian campaigners as a “nail in the coffin for the cruel fur trade”.
+ROME, May 20 — Valentino has become the latest fashion powerhouse to abandon real fur, in a move welcomed on Wednesday by Italian campaigners as a “nail in the coffin for the cruel fur trade”.

 The iconic Italian house said it would cease production at its Milan-based fur company, Valentino Polar, at the end of this year and the last collection to include fur will be the fall/winter 2021-22 season.